devsocietydemo/hacsec/README.md

-  docker image rm cgi/hacsec-cdn:0.0.1 --force docker image rm cgi/hacsec-redis:0.0.1 --force docker image rm cgi/hacsec-adminer:0.0.1 --force
+  docker image rm cgi/hacsec-cdn:0.0.1 --force docker image rm cgi/hacsec-redis:0.0.1 --force docker image rm cgi/hacsec-adminer:0.0.1 --force docker image rm cgi/hacsec-frontend:0.0.1 --force
 ```

 # Frontend

-After the backend setup, install the frontend to have a visual access to the banking app.

-### Installation

-- Install Yarn:

-  `npm install -g yarn`

-- Go to the `app/bank-frontend/`

-- Run the application

-  `yarn start`

-- Application should be running at http://localhost:8081

-### How to play with that?

-Log in using customer ID and password.
+Log in using customer ID and password: 2241/password.

 You should be redirected to accounts list.
 Click on the accounts to preview the balance.